Zer0-One/praetor/README.md

 [![Build Status](https://build.zer0-one.net/buildStatus/icon?job=praetor_release_linux_x86-64)](https://build.zer0-one.net/job/praetor_release_linux_x86-64/)

-An IRC bot designed to be fast, robust, portable, and easily extensible.
+An IRC bot designed to be robust, portable, and easily extensible.
 Unlike other bots, praetor is written in C for efficiency, conforms closely to the SUSv3 for maximum portability, and uses a language-neutral IPC approach to allow you to write plugins in any language you like.

 Information regarding usage can be found in the manual page.